How to Check Your Car or Campervan is Safe Before Hitting the Road

-- the frame rails, which run under the car doors on each side,
+- frame rails, which run under the car doors on each side,

-To reduce the chance of your car getting rusting while on your New Zealand road trip, avoid parking your car on grassy areas for a long period of time.
+To reduce the chance of your car getting rust while on your New Zealand road trip, avoid parking your car on grass for a long period of time.
 Also, wash your car if it has been exposed to salt or saltwater.

 Check out these articles to make sure you are buying a nice healthy car or campervan for your New Zealand road trip!